albertodonato/blog/content/posts/asyncio-testing.rst

 Both Twisted and asyncio provide methods scheduling function calls at a certain time, or after a time delta.
-Testing code that use these functionalities requires to be able to manipulate the event loop time manually, to avoid having tests to actually wait for time to pass.
+Testing code that use these functionalities requires to be able to manipulate the event loop time manually, otherwise tests would have to actually wait for time to pass, which could make them slow, and possibly flaky.
 Twisted provides ``twisted.internet.task.Clock`` which behaves like the reactor, but provides an ``advance()`` method to move the time forward.

 .. code-block:: python